thoka/mdtutor/docs/SPEC.md

 ### Git Workflow Rules
 - **Feature Branches**: Each feature in own branch (`feature/name`)
 - **Subtask Commits**: Each completed subtask committed immediately to feature branch (no large "WIP" commits)
+- **Iteration Commits**: After each iteration (implementation cycle), create a commit in the feature branch
 - **Merging**: Only after complete verification merge to `main`
 - **Tests first**: Write and commit tests first!